ergo-services/ergo/docs/advanced/observer.md

 Clicking a connection row opens a window with the full picture of one connection.
 Metric cards show messages and bytes in each direction.
 The **identity** section shows node and connection uptimes, framework and protocol versions, max message size, and the negotiated network flags as colored pills (Remote Spawn, Fragmentation, Important Delivery, and so on), each green when both nodes agreed to enable it.
 Below, the pool size and reconnection counter appear, and for outgoing connections the Pool DSN lists the addresses of the pooled TCP connections.

 Two live charts track messages and bytes per second each way, and a **proxy transit** section adds a third when the connection carries traffic on behalf of other nodes.
-The **compression** and **fragmentation** sections show how many messages were compressed or fragmented, the ratio, and the bytes saved, which tells you whether those features are helping or adding overhead.
+The **compression** and **fragmentation** sections show how many messages were compressed or fragmented, the ratios, the bytes saved and the reassembly timeouts, which tells you whether those features are helping or adding overhead.
 A "Switch observer to this node" button re-points Observer at the remote node.

 <details>